GigaGitCoder/BotEasyRemote/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 License.
 Please refer to the [LICENSE](LICENSE) file for more information.